dickhardt/hardt-xauth-protocol/draft-hardt-xauth-protocol.md

 ## "claims" Object

-There is a claims object in the completion response if there was a claims object in the initiation request.
+There is a claims object in the AS Response if there was a claims object in the AS Request.

 + **oidc**